-Interim and final financial and performance reports are due according to the reporting schedule that is part of your official award notification.
-Grantees must submit reports electronically using the IMLS electronic grants management system, eGMS.
-In support of the agency's commitment to open government, interim and final performance reports may be made accessible on the IMLS website to engage the public in communities of practice and to inform application development and grant-making strategies.
+Financial and performance reports are due according to the reporting schedule that is part of your official award notification.
+Grantees must submit reports electronically using the IMLS electronic grants management system.
+In support of the agency's commitment to open government, performance reports may be made accessible on the IMLS website to engage the public in communities of practice and to inform application development and grant-making strategies.
+For details and forms, please see Manage Your Award: Grant Administration.